What is a salvage vehicle (total loss)?

 I did not own my vehicle prior to salvage.
 How do I apply for a rebuilt inspection?

 Section 32-8-87, Code of Alabama 1975, requires you to be a licensed rebuilder to apply for a rebuilt inspection.
-Once you obtain your license, you may apply by submitting the following:

 I bought a vehicle with a salvage title.
 Can a salvage title be issued in my name?